zcash/zips/drafts/str4d-stratum/draft1.rst

 Result::

-    {"id": 4, "result": ACCEPTED, "error": "MESSAGE"}\n
+    {"id": 4, "result": ACCEPTED, "error": "ERROR"}\n

 ``ACCEPTED`` (bool)
   Whether the block was accepted.

-``MESSAGE`` (str)
+``ERROR`` (obj)
-  An error message.
+  An error object.
 MUST be ``null`` if the block was accepted.

-  If the block was not accepted, the server MUST provide an error message describing the reason for not accepting the block.
+  If the block was not accepted, the server MUST provide an error object describing the reason for not accepting the block.
+See `Error Objects`_ for the object format.

-  [TODO: Specify format of error messages]

 ``client.reconnect()``
 ----------------------